henningerlandsen/hildring/README.md

 - [x] Testing framework
 - [ ] Engine architechture:
     - [ ] Entities
+        - [ ] can be moved, not copied.
+            - [ ] implement for support classes also.
         - [x] can be created
         - [ ] can be destroyed
             - [ ] attached Components are also destroyed.
 How is the lifetime of an entity defined?